 According to the CDC, mental health is defined as our emotional, psychological, and social well-being.
 It affects most facets of human life – how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make choices in our fast-paced world.
 Given the importance of mental well-being within our human endeavor, we must now ask the pressing question – what is the state of our mental health?

 An article by Psychology Today reveals that “anxiety and depression are markedly higher than they were in earlier eras.”
 One such report indicated that “across four surveys, Americans reported substantially higher levels of depressive symptoms, particularly somatic symptoms, in the 2000s–2010s compared to the 1980s–1990s.”
 According to a new study, published by the American Psychological Association, rates of mood disorders and suicide-related outcomes have increased significantly over the last decade.
 Notably, rates of serious psychological distress increased by 78% among young adults and teens in the last decade.
 This trend is so much the case that the APA is reporting a vast uptick in the demand for mental health experts given our mental health crisis today.
 Numerous causes abound for why we are experiencing a mental health catastrophe.
-Some suggest it’s the combination of social media, with the de-humanization of technology coupled with the covid lockdown, but, ultimately, this mental health crisis is really a cry for God.
+Some suggest it’s the combination of social media, with the de-humanization of technology coupled with the covid lockdown.
+While all these things play a part in it, ultimately, this mental health crisis is really a cry for God.

 Here we stand in a muck of rising mental emergency encircling our society.
 Yet, instead of seeking God, we’ve been trained to pivot to secular psychologists, sociologists, and psychiatrists to find a solution to our emotional dilemmas.
 With this turn, one inevitably will hit a roadblock because the secular sciences remove the concept of the divine.
 As Father Mitch Pacwa puts it, “The soft sciences such as sociology, psychology, psychiatry, were born as a result of the French Revolution which promoted an anti-supernatural bias which says that everything now has a natural solution and a rational answer to it.”
 Therefore, under the secular lens, a person’s mental predicament is “fixed” by material solutions – pills and humanistic therapy.
 But, as we’ll see, these proposed answers end up intensifying the mental illness as they are void of any divine landmark.